Queen Reproductive Health

 Honey bee queens are the only reproductive female in a colony capable of producing fertilized eggs.
 As such, they are crucial for supporting survivorship and productivity of the entire colony.
 However, in the past decade beekeepers have been reporting queen failure as one of top causes of colony loss.
 Before we can provide long-term sound solutions to these issues we need to better understand the underlying mechanisms regulating queen mating and reproductive processes, as well as various factors modulating them.
 In the lab we are working towards revealing drone contributions that are driving behavioral, physiological and molecular changes after the queen mates and what might be long term consequences.
 Our research shows that changes in queen behavior (sexual receptivity), physiology (ovary activation, pheromone production), and transcriptional signatures are regulated by an intricate interplay of seminal fluid components, insemination volume and copulation itself.

 We are currently working towards elucidating which specific seminal fluid components are regulating which specific post-mating changes which will provide insights towards improving breeding pathogen and pest resistant/tolerant honey bee stocks.
 Additional goals are to understand how common colony stressors affect queen reproductive health.

-People working on this topic: Elina L. Niño, Laura Brutscher, Cameron Jasper, Nissa Coit, Andra George, Isaac Corral.
+People working on this topic: Elina L. Niño, Laura Brutscher, Cameron Jasper, Lauren Gregory Rusert, Nissa Coit, Andra George, Isaac Corral.

 Varroa Mite Management

-People working on this project in 2019: Bernardo Niño, Elina L. Niño, Christina Torres, Robin Lowery, Nissa Coit, Gehrig Loughran.
+People currently working on this project: Bernardo Niño, Elina L. Niño, Timothy Chapman, Jordan Freeman, Robin Lowery.